Before juicing that first Kale, you’ll have to read this article and avoid these mistakes.

 Another risk is getting a chemical reaction by combining the wrong ingredients that can make you sick.

-Using fresh fruits and vegetables = great tasting and nutritious juice.
+Using fresh fruits and vegetables will equate to great-tasting and nutritious juice.

 If you have a lot of old wilted fruits or veggies in your fridge, I suggest you use it as compost if you have a garden in the backyard.